MedKhalil19/Objects_counting/README.md

 ---

 ⚠️ **Note**: Due to the size of the project video, I will be uploading it to my LinkedIn profile.
-Watch it on my LinkedIn to prove my work: [Khlifi Med Khalil's LinkedIn](https://www.linkedin.com/in/khlifi-medkhalil/)
+Watch it on my LinkedIn to prove my work: [objects_counting's LinkedIn]([https://www.linkedin.com/in/khlifi-medkhalil/](https://www.linkedin.com/feed/update/urn:li:activity:7261845336736808963/))

 ---